-Groups are a way for your organization to have a branded presence on the Action Network, publish actions to the public, and build an organizational email list.
+Groups are a way for your organization to have a branded presence on the Action Network, publish actions to the public, and build an organizational email and mobile list.
 They're also another way the Action Network makes it easy to work together.
 They set up a federated permission structure to allow you to work with your allies, colleagues, and staff in a way that mimics the federated structures organizations use every day.

-All this means that typically each organization would have one group on Action Network, which holds their email list.
+All this means that typically each organization would have one group on Action Network, which holds their email list and mobile list.
 To subdivide and target various segments within that list, people typically would use tags.
 However, in some situations where you have totally separate email streams and subscribe/unsubscribe list membership, you'd want separate groups.

 Groups have branded pages with your organization's name, location, a logo, and a description.
 Under that is a list of all of the actions your group has published, so activists coming to your group page can see what your group is up to.
-Groups come with their own email list, and taking action on those pages adds an activist to the group's list.
+Groups come with their own email list and mobile list, and taking action on those pages adds an activist to the group's list.
 Finally, there is a button that allows activists to apply to become an organizer for your group if they want to join in.
 (This button can be turned off in group settings if you don't want to allow applications.)

 Groups are invite-only, meaning activists have to apply to become an organizer for the group and administrators have to approve them or group administrators have to invite them before they're let into the group.
 Group organizers can participate in the group's private discussion board, view a list of group organizers and administrators, and create actions that are sponsored by the group.
 They do not have access to the group's email list -- that's reserved for administrators.